HugoBlox/theme-academic-cv/content/ja/authors/bowen-wang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- 研究員
-- 学生
+- 専任

 ---
 ### Contact
-- email: bowen.wang@lab.ime.cmc.
+- email: wang@ids.

 Please add `osaka-u.ac.jp` to complete email address